CNS&M Chemical Inventory

-There are numerous regulatory requirements requiring the School of Natural Sciences and Mathematics to maintain a chemical inventory.
-To comply with those requirements, an inventory of hazardous and non-hazardous chemicals within the School of Natural Sciences and Mathematics is maintained by the School’s Laboratory Technicians.
+There are numerous regulatory requirements requiring the College of Natural Sciences and Mathematics to maintain a chemical inventory.
+To comply with those requirements, an inventory of hazardous and non-hazardous chemicals within the CNS&M is maintained by the School’s Laboratory Technicians.
 In general, the chemical inventory is maintained as follows:

 - Chemical Received – nearly all chemicals ordered and shipped to the SNS&M are received in a central location.